Arif Agha Mosque, Iraq: Arif Agha

-Mausoleum
+The mausoleum

 In 1937, the remains of Ahmad ibn Hanbal were supposedly transferred to the Arif Agha Mosque after the cemetery he was buried in was flooded by the Tigris.
 Later historians have doubted the story, saying that it is inaccurate and erroneous.
 Before this, a domed mausoleum had been built over the grave of Ahmad ibn Hanbal, but it was destroyed repeatedly.

 According to the traveler Ibn Battuta, there had been many attempts to construct a mausoleum over the grave of Ahmad ibn Hanbal, but zealous locals would demolish the structure after it had been erected.
 The current mausoleum was established in a room in the Arif Agha Mosque.
 It was then reconstructed in 1998.

 Local tradition narrates that in 1937, the cemetery of Bab al-Harb had been flooded and hence the bodies had to be reburied; with Ahmad ibn Hanbal's body taken to the Arif Agha Mosque and reburied in a room there.
 However, no evidence has been found for this story, leading to modern historians doubting it.
 Additionally, the historian and scholar al-Bandaniji (d.
 1866) stated that Ahmad ibn Hanbal was buried in an unmarked grave at the Bab al-Harb that had its marker swept away over time, leaving no trace of its existence; the cemetery did not survive as well according to al-Bandaniji himself.

 Architecture and description

-The mosque was completed in the Ottoman style, most likely before 1937.
-And is located in the Haydar-Khana locality.
+The mosque was completed in the Iraqi-Ottoman style, most likely before 1937, and is located in the Haydar-Khana locality.
 It consists of a prayer hall, courtyard, and a small room topped by a dome which serves as a mausoleum.
 The total area of the mosque is approximately 300 m2, and the mausoleum room cannot hold more than 30 visitors.
 It has a small courtyard.
 The main entrance to the mosque is very narrow, and the inside can only fit 30 people.

 Inside, the tomb of Ahmad ibn Hanbal is located in the main room behind the qibla wall.
 The marble tombstone atop the grave is covered with layers of cloth and silk, all of which were donated over time by the various pilgrims visiting the site.